 Matching Resources to Church Identity

-Every year the Center for the Ministry of Teaching (CMT) gets phone calls and emails from alumni, clergy, and lay formation leaders who are looking for the perfect curriculum for their children, youth, and adults.
+Every year the Department of Lifelong Learning gets phone calls and emails from alumni, clergy, and lay formation leaders who are looking for the perfect curriculum for their children, youth, and adults.
 We welcome their questions, which give us a chance to make suggestions that are more informed than a Google search.
 There is a common misconception, however, about the power of curriculum to solve problems and increase attendance.
 Many who are seeking our advice believe that there is a resource that is a perfect fit for their setting—if they can just get it ordered and put into place before the programming year begins in September.

 Before we recommend curricula for specific age groups, we ask formation leaders to take a step back to look at the church as a whole, its strengths and weaknesses, its character or ethos, its beliefs and faith identity, among other factors.
 We ask those seeking advice to work with a group of people from their church to wrestle with questions like those found at the bottom of this page.